-All Peggy's work at Higher Ground Raptor Centre is performed voluntarily including that of Vet Dr Charles Carter.
+All Peggy's work at Higher Ground Raptor Centre is performed voluntarily as well as that of Vet Dr Charles Carter.

 ALL OUR PROJECTS are funded by donations and sponsors.

 We are currently setting up ways where you can donate for specific projects...until then here's a list of things we need help with:

 The focus in 2020 will be on developing the educational facilities at Higher Ground Raptors, building more free-flight facilities and improving some of the existing infrastructure, long overdue!
 There are many wonderful veterinary students who come to HGRC for their official extra-mural placements throughout the year, in addition to the many raptor rehabilitators who share their stories and knowledge.
 To encourage and support their learning I would like to augment the classroom with equipment such as a data projector, white board and computer.

 An extension on the free flight aviary that will facilitate accommodation specifically owls, smaller raptors and also allow the birds to be caught more easily from the large free flight aviary.

 As of November 2019 this facility was completed and became functional .
 The extension honours the memory of four people whose generous bequests enabled its completion: Chris Smith, Tony and Loisette Lewis and James Fairfax AO AC will never be forgotten out here and their kindness and belief in my work will always be remembered.

 Permanent plantings for screenings, revegetation works and provision of enrichment foliage, particularly for the big forest owls who need to be able to hide - Cost $1500

 With gratitude to Georgia and Brett Cameron, a fellow Churchill Fellowship alumni who have provided an extremely generous donation to kickstart this new project.